OntilOmega/luxbank-rest/README.md

 ### All optional requirements have been done

-Application is up and running on Internet in AWS EC2 instance on address:
+Also, the application is up and running on Internet in AWS EC2 instance on address:

 Scripts to initialize the database are in the project [resources](src/main/resources) folder and run automatically by Spring boot when project starts.